christophstach/delta-assignment-5/readme.md

 # Results

- * Task 1: I was able to implement the momentum.
-I also was able to implement the forward path for an additional layer in the neural network.
-I was struggling implementing the $\delta$ Error-Signal for the earlier layer.
-So I couldn't calculate the backward pass need for Subtask 2, 3 and 4.
+ * Task 1: I finished the completly task.
+I implemented momentum and added a layer to the NN.
+I also did experiments with different configurations of the NN.
- * Task 2: I was able to completely do the assignment.
+ * Task 2: I finished the completly task.
 The plots with graphs needed are in the plot folder.
  * Task 3: I didn't understand how to train the Classifier without any data.
 I seems like we should generate the needed data our self.
 But had no idea how to do that for the given situation